 Hamilton College requires that all students maintain their Home or School Medical Insurance.
 In addition, as HCAYS students, you will receive MAPFRE coverage, medical insurance that will cover your doctor's expenses during your stay in Spain.
-Upon your arrival in Madrid, you will receive your health insurance card with all of the information regarding your coverage while you are a member of the HCAYS Program.
+Upon your arrival in Madrid, you will receive your MAPFRE health insurance card with all of the information regarding your coverage while you are a member of the HCAYS Program.

 Through MAPFRE, you will be able to consult a doctor in Madrid (with the help of our HCAYS staff).
 You will not need to pay out-of-pocket money for these medical visits or any co-payment.
 You will simply provide your HCAYS MAPFRE health insurance card.
+Geoblue will also help you for some expenses that may not be provided by MAPFRE.